Appdynamics/apache-spark-monitoring-extension/README.md

-# Apache-spark-monitoring-extension
-AppDynamics Machine Agent Extension for use with Apache Spark
+## AppDynamics Monitoring Extension for use with Apache Spark

 #### Use Case